Recycled water systems

 • 12 recycled water pumping stations.

-Our water resource recovery facilities treat wastewater to a high level, adhering to the strict standards in the Australian Guidelines for Water Recycling.
+Our water resource recovery facilities treat wastewater to a high level.
+The recycled water we produce complies with strict standards in the Australian Guidelines for Water Recycling.
 This ensures recycled water is safe and suitable for its intended use.

 9 recycled water reservoirs supply recycled water to residential areas.